aaronbloomfield/pdr/uva/syllabus.md

 **Exams:** There will be one final exam (worth 30% of the final grade).

-- Final Exam: Friday, December 4th from 7 p.m. to 10 p.m.
+- Final Exam: Saturday, May 8th, from 7 p.m. to 10 p.m.
-    - This is a common exam time, and conflicts with other courses (BIOL 2100, CS 2110, KOR 1010, KOR 2010, KOR 3010, STAT 2120, and STAT 3120)
+    - This is a common exam time, and conflicts with other courses (APMA 3110, APMA 3140, and ECON 2020 (sections 001 and 002)
-    - Let us know by the end of September if you have a conflict (via a support request); we will deal with scheduling conflicts later in the semester
+    - Let us know by the end of February if you have a conflict (via a [support request][42]); we will deal with scheduling conflicts later in the semester.
+We will not be able to accommodate anybody who does not let us know prior to the end of February due to the planning involved.

 Under **NO** circumstances will anybody be allowed to take the final exam outside of the scheduled exam time.
-Since it is a common exam time, the only conflicts are the courses listed on UVa official exam schedule.
-For Fall 2020, they are: BIOL 2100, KOR 1010 2010 3010, STAT 2120 3120, CS 2110 4102 (you should NOT be in those CS classes though).
-You need to ask the instructors of those courses to move their exam.
+Since it is a common exam time, the only conflicts are the courses listed on UVa official exam schedule, and are listed above.
+You will likely need to ask the instructors of those courses to move their exam, but this will be discussed once we have the list of conflicts at the end of February.

-You may submit exam questions for regrading within 10 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][41].
-However, you MUST be aware of the [Frivolous regrade policy][3] ([md][4]), which will be strictly enforced.

 **Laboratories:** There will be 11 or 12 programming labs this semester, and they constitute 70% of your grade.
 Note that if the number of labs changes, the respective weights for each lab will also be adjusted and announced in class.
 The total weight of the labs for the final grade will remain 70%, unless a change in the course grading criteria (as above) is announced in class.
 The majority of the work in this class is through the labs -- there are no separate homework assignments.
 The labs have different late policies, which will be specified in more detail in the first lab.  **Your lab submission must compile for you to receive *any* credit** -- this is an advanced programming class, and under no circumstances should you be submitting code that does not compile - we have a page on [compilation issues][5] ([md][6]) to help you if you cannot get your code to compile.
 Note that the *entire* assignment will receive zero credit if even *one* part of it does not compile.